 A prominent place in these works is given to the winter calendar rituals of the Pokuttians, in particular, the Christmas and Epiphany cycle of holidays.
 Researchers mentioned other winter holidays occasionally or overlooked them altogether.
-Among the issues described by Polish ethnologists of the last third of the nineteenth and the beginning of the twentieth centuries, in the context of characterization of the customs and rites of Christmas, New Year and Epiphany and their eves, was the fact, that the economic motives of ritual prevailed.
-In addition, most of the ethnographers, whose works were studied, paid special attention to Jordanian rituals, with an emphasis on the role of "trinity" candles, as well as carols and Christmas carols that accompanied the Christmas and Epiphany cycle.
+Among the issues described by Polish ethnologists of the last third of the ninetieth and the beginning of the twentieth centuries in the context of characterizing the customs and rites of Christmas, New Year and Epiphany and their eves, economic motives of ritual prevail.
+In addition, most of the ethnographers that were studied paid special attention to Jordanian rituals, with an emphasis on the role of "trinity" candles, as well as carols and Christmas carols that accompanied the Christmas and Epiphany cycle.

-The works of L. Waigel, O. Kolberg, K. Mroczko J. Schnaider make it possible to reconstruct the winter calendar rituals of the Pokutians of the nineteenth century, to link certain realities to specific settlements, therefore, to reproduce the local peculiarities of these rituals at the micro level, which make these works extremely important for modern Pokuttian studies.
+Given that the materials of the works of L. Waigel, O. Kolberg, K. Mroczko J. Schnaider make it possible to reconstruct the winter calendar rituals of the Pokutians of the ninetieth century, to link certain realities to specific settlements, therefore, to reproduce the local specifics of these rituals at the micro level, they are of paramount importance for modern Pokuttian studies.